Iran's Guards say launched first military satellite into orbit

 TV footage showed the satellite carrier was inscribed with a verse of the Koran that Muslims often recite when travelling: “Glory to Him who has subjected this to us, as we could never have done it by our own efforts”.

+Iran immediately reacted by saying that The United States should focus on saving its military from the coronavirus disease “instead of bullying others”.

+In early January, top Iranian military commander Qassem Soleimani was killed in a U.S. drone strike in Baghdad.
+Iran retaliated on Jan.
+9 by firing missiles at bases in Iraq where U.S. troops were stationed.

-The administration of U.S. President Donald Trump reimposed sanctions on Iran following Washington’s 2018 withdrawal from a 2015 international accord designed to put curbs on Iran’s nuclear programme.
+Trump administration reimposed sanctions on Iran following Washington’s 2018 withdrawal from a 2015 international accord designed to put curbs on Iran’s nuclear programme in exchange for Tehran halting its sensitive nuclear work.

 Trump said the nuclear deal did not go far enough and also did not include restrictions on Iran’s ballistic missile programme and support for its proxies in the Middle East.

-Wednesday’s launch comes months after top Iranian military commander Qassem Soleimani was killed in a U.S. drone strike in Baghdad on Jan.
-3.
+“This is psychological warfare to send a message and tell the adversary that ‘we are ready to stop any offensive’,” Hisham Jaber, a retired Lebanese army brigadier general and analyst, told Reuters.

+“Iran is using this policy as a deterrence.
+But the result: No effect on the ground.
+No dramatic effect...
+Nobody is ready to handle any consequences of war, not America, not Iran or anyone.”

-The United States argues that such launches by Iran breach United Nations Security Council Resolution 2231, which calls upon Tehran not to undertake activities related to ballistic missiles capable of delivering nuclear weapons, including launches using such technology.
+The United States argues that such launches by Iran breach United Nations Security Council Resolution 2231, which calls upon Tehran not to undertake activities related to ballistic missiles capable of delivering nuclear weapons.

 The resolution, which endorsed the nuclear pact between Iran and six major powers, stops short of explicitly barring such activity.
-Iran says its space programme is peaceful and has dismissed Washington’s call to end its missile programme.
+Iran says its space programme is peaceful.

 Iran’s Guards, which report to the country’s top authority Supreme Leader Ayatollah Ali Khamenei, have repeatedly warned that U.S. regional bases and its aircraft carriers in the Gulf are within the range of Iranian missiles.

-“This action will be a great success and a new development in the field of space for Islamic Iran,” the Guards statement said.

-Writing by Parisa Hafezi; Editing by Kim Coghill, Nick Tattersall and Alex Richardson
+Additional reporting by Dan Williams in Jerusalem; Writing by Parisa Hafezi; Editing by Nick Tattersall and Alex Richardson